Eunkyu-Choi/AssetManagement/README.md

 Moving assets to another asset is working.
 Combat calculation is working.
 Win and lose states are working.
-Group to attack first has 64~65% chance to win.
-If attacked first, chances are 35~36%.(100000 cycles tested)
+Group to attack first has 64~65 percent chance to win.
+If attacked first, chances are 35~36 percent.(100000 cycles tested)